GP-Stanley/tech264-cloud-linux/using_ssh.md

 <br>

-## Step 3: Add the Private Key onto Local Machine.
+## Add the Private Key onto Local Machine.
 * Add the private key to SSH register.
 * Go to the Git Bash window.
 * We want to start the SSH Agent: eval `ssh-agent -s`